Key Highlights

 Cons:

-- Higher Costs: Increasing staffing and physical resources leads to higher operational expenses, straining budgets.
+- Higher Costs: Increasing staffing and physical resources leads to budget constraints, straining budgets.
 For instance, reducing only 10% of labor expenses in an organization where labor constitutes 70% of costs results in a 7% increase in profitability.

 - Slower Reaction Times: Expanding through conventional approaches can require more time, potentially causing companies to overlook essential market opportunities.
 Those relying solely on physical expansion may struggle to adapt quickly to changing conditions.